Day 26: Color

 - Don’t go with stereotype colors (i.e. blue and pink for dating apps)

-- You should have one color that stands out more than your base brand color, while the other ones should kind of blend in.
+- Have one color that stands out against your base color (great for CTAs and links), while others should blend in.

 And we end up with this:

-We have our green, a nice bold purple (you can see how we locked it too during our search) and some softer greys/greens.
+We have our green, a nice bold purple (you can see how we locked it, too) and some softer greys/greens.

-The purple is our action (or accent) color, the color we’ll use for our calls to action, while the green again is our base color (usually what you see in the logo, navigation and footer).
+The purple is our action (or accent) color (for CTAs), and the green is our base (for logos, navigation and footer).

 All other colors can be used for decorative elements like icons or for section backgrounds.